 I decided to stay in Australia because I knew Dad would get better here but I never had any idea of what it would do to my sister.
 I thought a change would be good for us.

-Things worked for a while but anger was building up in my sister and when she hit her teens it was like a massive explosion of malice.
-I guess that’s what teens are like but everyone was just fighting so much, non-stop.
-Mum and Dad were constantly at each other’s necks and my sister was fuelling it all.
-They would always turn to me and try to get me on their side but I didn’t want to get involved at all.
+Things worked for a while, but anger was building up in my sister and when she hit her teens it was like a massive explosion of malice.
+I guess that’s what teens are like, but everyone was just fighting so much, non-stop.
+Mum and Dad were constantly at each other’s necks and my sister was fueling it all.
+They would always turn to me and try to get me on their side, but I didn’t want to get involved at all.

 That’s when God came to me.